CVE-2026-39857: CWE-200: Exposure of Sensitive Information to an Unauthorized Actor in apostrophecms apostrophe

 Mitigation Recommendations

-This vulnerability is fixed in ApostropheCMS version 4.29.0.
+This vulnerability has been fixed in ApostropheCMS version 4.29.0.
 Users should upgrade to version 4.29.0 or later to remediate this issue.
 No official patch or temporary fix is documented beyond upgrading.
-Until upgraded, restrict access to the affected REST APIs if possible.
+Since this is not a cloud service, remediation depends on applying the vendor's fixed version.

 Technical Details